Rail transport in Indonesia

 The majority of Indonesia's railways are on Java, used for both passenger and freight transport.
-There are three noncontinuous railway networks in Sumatra (Aceh and North Sumatra; West Sumatra; South Sumatra and Lampung) while two new networks are being developed in Kalimantan and Sulawesi.
-Indonesia has finalized its plan for a national railway network recently.
-According to the plan, 3,200 km of train tracks that will criss-cross the islands of Sumatra, Java, Kalimantan, and Sulawesi, it has been touted as the most extensive railway project in Indonesia since its independence from the Dutch in 1945.
-Indonesia targets to extend the national railway network to 10,524 kilometres by 2030.
-As of September 2022, the network spans 7,032km.
+There are three noncontinuous railway networks in Sumatra (Aceh and North Sumatra; West Sumatra; South Sumatra and Lampung) and a single operational line in South Sulawesi.

+The nation recently finalized its plan for a national railway network, under which an additional 3,200 km of train tracks will traverse the islands of Sumatra, Java, Kalimantan, and Sulawesi.
+The endeavour has been touted as the most extensive railway project in Indonesia since its independence from the Netherlands in 1945.
+Indonesia intends to extend the national railway network to 10,524 kilometres by 2030.
+As of September 2022, the network spans 7,032 km.

 Urban railway exist in form of commuter rail in all provinces and metropolitan areas of Java – notably in Jakarta – as well as Medan, North Sumatra.
 New mass rapid transit and light rail transit system are currently being introduced in Jakarta and Palembang, South Sumatra.

 Despite Indonesia having a left-hand running for roads, most of the railway lines use right-hand running due to Dutch legacy.